worldbank/repkit/README.md

 # repkit

-This Stata module is package providing a utility toolkit for reproducibility best-practices.
+This Stata module is a package providing a utility toolkit for reproducibility best-practices.
 The motivation for this package is to make the World Bank's reproducibility best-practices more accessible to a wider Stata community.